 She has worked in the district to keep City College open and accredited, helped over 8,000 job seekers since 2010 through Job Hunters Boot Camps, and recovered over $4 million for veterans denied benefits.
 She has supported federal programs to create affordable housing, and secured $125 million for Caltrain electrification in the President’s budget.
 After a 2010 natural gas pipeline explosion struck a San Bruno neighborhood, killing eight and destroying 38 homes, Jackie took a lead role in seeking justice and support for affected residents.
 She continues to advocate for stronger safety laws, improved oversight of pipeline regulators, and greater accountability for PG&E.

 In 2012 Newsweek named Jackie to its list of 150 “Fearless Women” in the world.
-She is also co-author of a popular self-help book for women, This Is Not the Life I Ordered.
+She is the author of Undaunted: Surviving Jonestown, Summoning Courage, and Fighting Back, and co-author of a popular self-help book for women, This Is Not the Life I Ordered.
 When asked for her philosophy of life, Jackie often quotes Winston Churchill: “Success is never final and failure is never fatal.”

 Jackie is married to Barry Dennis and has two children.